-CIS 280 VIsual Basic 4 hrs.
+CIS 280 Visual Basic 4 hrs.
 Programming II (3-2)

 Allows the student to learn to utilize Visual Basic's many tools for accessing multiple types of databases, including writing and utilizing SQL to access SQL.
 Server and other databases through use of database object models and other Visual Basic tools.
 Introduces Web site scripting as a way to publish reports electronically to one or more users.
 Provides hands-on experience with the client-server model.
-Prerequisite: CIS 152 and CIS 231 with grades of C or better, or consent of instructor.
+Prerequisite: CIS 231 and either CIS 143 or CIS 152 with grades of C or better, or consent of instructor.